The Complete Guide to Singapore Expat Health Insurance

 Coverage Limit

 All policies come with an annual limit.
-This is the maximum amount claimable in any one year-long period.
-These limits will vary greatly across policies but as a rule of thumb the lower the premium you are paying for your policy, the smaller the annual coverage limit.
+This is the maximum amount claimable in any one-year-long period.
+These limits will vary greatly across policies, but as a rule of thumb, the lower the premium you are paying for your policy, the smaller the annual coverage limit.

-You want to bear in mind here that a single stay in hospital can run up a bill worth thousands of dollars.
-For example, if you have a heart attack, you are looking at an average bill of SGD $81,500 to cover the cost of surgery and inpatient care that will be required to get you back on your feet.
+For example, if you have a heart attack, you are looking at an average bill of $85,000 to cover the cost of surgery and inpatient care that will be required to get you back on your feet.

 You can run your own price check on different surgical procedures through the Singapore’s Ministry of Health (MOH) website.